-- D.3.1.1 The International Chief Judge for an event will be proposed by the organizing NAC to the Sub-committee concerned.
-The Sub-committee will evaluate the proposal and will give advice to GAC.
-GAC will then decide on the proposal of the Sub-committee and appoint the International Chief Judge for the event concerned. - D.3.1.2 The International Chief Judge shall not be of the same nationality as the organizing NAC according to the Sporting Code (4.3.5).
-The organizing NAC has the right to appoint an International Judge. - D.3.1.3 An International Judge shall not be a Competitor, nor a team manager, nor hold any position in the organization of the Championship. - D.3.1.4 An International Judge must be selected only from the approved list of International Judges, which is held and updated by FAI/GAC.
+- D.3.1.1 The international chief judge for an event will be proposed by the organizing NAC to the sub-committee concerned.
+The sub-committee will evaluate the proposal and will give advice to the GAC.
+The GAC will then decide on the proposal of the sub-committee and appoint the international chief judge for the event concerned. - D.3.1.2 The international chief judge shall not be of the same nationality as the organizing NAC according to the Sporting Code (4.3.5).
+The organizing NAC has the right to appoint an International Judge. - D.3.1.3 An international judge shall not be a competitor, nor a team manager, nor hold any position in the organization of the championship.

+D.3.1.4 An international judge must be selected only from the approved list of international judges, which is held and updated by FAI/GAC.